Position | Location | Closes |

 1. Work in a classroom with a lead instructor to support the instructor in leading the camp theme each week.
 This can include preparing and cleaning up materials, assisting with classroom management and supervision, and actively interacting with campers to assist them with activities.

-2. Work with others to lead and supervise group activities during free time and extended care.
+care.
 This can include leading indoor and outdoor games, arts and crafts, and participating in or leading group activities.

 3. Ensure inclusion of all campers in daily activities.